 June 5, 2019

 Like it or not, Canadians live life online.
-More people – and more employees – are sharing more information, images and opinions with more people in more places using more digital platforms to all in less time than it took you to read this sentence, and social media is leading the trend:
+More people – and more employees – are sharing more information, images and opinions with more people in more places using more digital platforms, all in less time than it took you to read this sentence.
+And social media is leading the trend:

 The surging use of social media use creates opportunities, but also poses risks.
 The Canadian government has recognized and is responding to both in relation to Canadians generally, recently announcing a new Digital Media Charter and hosting the International Grand Committee on Big Data, Privacy and Democracy.
 Employers must also recognize the workplace risks that employee social media use creates, and respond.
 A well-drafted, properly implemented written social media policy is a key tool in an employer’s ability to manage and to mitigate the risks of employee social media use.